 Scheduling your classes around the kind of person you are is important.
 There are many things you need to think about when setting up a great schedule.

 - Are you a morning, afternoon, or evening person?
 There are so many times to take classes in college.
-I went to college thinking that I’d be a afternoon person, but I really like morning to afternoon classes.
+I went to college thinking that I’d be an afternoon person, but I really like morning to afternoon classes.
 I usually started around 9:00 AM and ended at the latest at 4:00 PM.
 I took a few night classes when necessary, but what I found out more than anything was that in undergrad they were not for me.
 You may want to schedule your hardest classes during the time where you are most motivated that way you feel the need to go to them.

 - While I was getting my undergraduate degree, I did my best work before lunch (or a few hours after lunch) so I tried to schedule my tough classes around that.

 - Block your classes: I really encourage a schedule like 3 classes on Monday/Wednesday/Friday and 2 classes on Tuesday/Thursday.
 If you can schedule them all on MWF or TTh, that’s great too, but you don’t have to.
-Blocking your classes in general is just a great way to plan your classes so that your classes are close together and you don’t have to be all over campus or all over town between your classes.
+Blocking your classes, in general, is just a great way to plan your classes so that your classes are close together and you don’t have to be all over campus or all over town between your classes.

 - Never have a day with just one class: Never do this.
 Especially if the class is only 50 minutes or an hour.
 (I make exceptions for night classes.)
-If you only have to go to class for a 50 minute session, especially if you live off campus, you will frequently find ways to get out of it.
+If you only have to go to class for a 50-minute session, especially if you live off campus, you will frequently find ways to get out of it.
 Just don’t do it.

 - Can you handle long breaks?
 If you think you will have a problem getting to class, I really don’t encourage having a break that’s longer than 1 hour long within your class block.
 Some people can handle longer breaks though.

-- The important thing is that you have something to do within those breaks.
+- The important thing is that you have something to do during those breaks.
 When I had long breaks I hardly ever went to my dorm or apartment if possible.
 Sometimes I needed to because the break was super long.
 Other times I would eat lunch, work on homework in the library, or something like that so I didn’t need to go home during my class block.
 This is so important, because oftentimes once you get home, it becomes harder to leave again for school.

 - Use various sources to pick great professors: Picking great professors can mean the difference between a class that you love to attend and a class that you hate to attend.
 I love RateMyProfessors, but I know it can be a bit deceiving.
 Understand that someone may hate a professor that you love and someone may love a professor that you hate.
 RateMyProfessors is a great place to start (especially if you are new to campus.)